nikitazigman/RobotControlDriverBoard/ReadMe.md

 1. I forgot to separate Power and digital GND and in case of high load you can have big noise in digital lines.
 I solved this problem using non galvanic isolation USB-USB board [ICQUANZX ADUM3160 ADUM3160 USB to USB](https://www.amazon.de/-/en/gp/product/B07Z21RKMN/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1)
 2. The ground plane of drivers not wide enough to provide continuous 30A current
-3. I didn't use some protection stuff on my board beacause I have them outside of the board.
-I suggest to use some supressors and fuses for protection :)
+3. I didn't use protection stuff on my board beacause I have them outside of the board.
+I suggest to use some supressors and fuses for the protection :)